rules & regulations

 Change of Occupancy:

-It shall be the consumer’s responsibility to anticipate changes of occupancy, and to have his benefit unit(s) transferred to the new consumer as prescribed in the ByLaws.
+It shall be the consumer’s responsibility to anticipate changes of occupancy or property ownership, and to have his benefit unit(s) transferred to the new consumer as prescribed in the By-Laws.
 Until the benefit unit is formally transferred, the original holder shall be responsible for payment for service.
 All charges levied against a benefit unit must be paid, before the benefit unit can be transferred, or service resumed where there has been a suspension.

 In the case of renting or leasing of the premises using the water service, the original holder of the benefit unit shall be responsible for payment of services charged to the renter or lessee.